zulip/zulip/templates/zerver/integrations/big-blue-button.md

-Zulip supports using Big Blue Button as its video call video chat provider.
+Zulip supports using Big Blue Button as its video call video call provider.
 This is currently only possible on self-hosted Zulip installations.